ToxikkModdingTeam/MutatH0r/readme.md

 This mutator also draws the name of the person you are aiming at on top of your crosshair.
 You can turn this on/off with the console command: CrosshairNames 0/1

+It also draws a chat bubble on top of a player's head when he he is typing in the console.
+You can turn this on/off with the console command: ChatIcon 0/1

 Watch it on [YouTube](https://www.youtube.com/watch?v=LwrI_aHPmjI&index=2&list=PL8ONLZo3lkynxM1w9N9orTT-EJEjoXCVC)